medha7575/medha7575/README.md

 👋 Hi, I am Medha, a Ph.D.
 Scholar at the University of Toronto with a research focus on computational systems modeling.

-💞️ I’m looking to collaborate on data science or business analytics projects
+💞️ I’m looking to collaborate on data science or business analytics projects.
+You can follow me on www.linkedin.com/in/sharma-medha/

 👀 **Key Facts About Me**
    - I have Masters in Control and Instrumental Engineering and Bachelor's in Electrical Engineering